Ekremteke/GitHomeworkFixErrors/homework.md

 What is CSS useful for?

-Making rapid changes in styles of webpages
+Making rapid changes in styles of web pages and adding style to a web page by dictating how a site is displayed on a browser.

 # ============================================== #